-The principal reviews and approves all field trips.
+The Principal reviews and approves all field trips.
 There are no special school funds for field trips.
 The cost of the trip, such as admission fees, bus transportation and insurance, are calculated and then divided among the participants.
 The schools do not make a profit from these trips.
-You are asked to pay a fee so that the school can cover its costs.
-Based upon need, scholarships are available to assist with costs related to any field trip.
-Please contact your child's teacher or building principal for more information.
+You are asked to pay a fee so that the school can cover the cost of the trip(s).
+Based upon financial need, scholarships are available to assist with costs related to any field trip.
+Please contact your child's teacher or building Principal for assistance with fee coverage.

 You are not required to send your child on a field trip; participation is voluntary.
 However, a permission slip must be signed for any child to participate on a field trip.
-The School Committee strongly recommends that students participate in these trips because they enhance the educational experiences of students.
-If your child does not attend a field trip, he or she is required to spend the day at school doing regular assignments.
-Teachers at school will supervise your child.
+If your child does not attend a field trip, teachers at school will be available to supervise your child on the day of the field trip.